EnduranceCode/windows-setup-guide/1-fundamental-software.md

     Set-ExecutionPolicy Bypass -Scope Process

-Or the upcoming command, for quite a [bit more security](https://chocolatey.org/install).
+Or the prefarable upcoming command, for quite a [bit more security](https://chocolatey.org/install).

     Set-ExecutionPolicy AllSigned